 According to the Offering Memorandum, the Portfolio is divided into classes, which shall be identical except as to expenses to be borne by a particular class.
 Additional classes may be added by the Trustee in its discretion.
-As of December 31, 2023, the Portfolio had one funded class: Class 6.
+As of December 31, 2024, the Portfolio had three funded classes: Class 1, Class 2 and Class 6.